hpe-storage/scod/docs/csi_driver/container_storage_provider/hpe_alletra_storage_mp_b10000/index.md

 cli% setsys AllowDomainUsersAffectNoDomain hostonly
 ```

+!!! tip
+    Hosts can be created manually at any point.
+Make sure the name of the host matches the name of each of the compute (worker) nodes in the Kubernetes cluster.

 The next steps involve installing the HPE CSI Driver for Kubernetes with `disableHostDeletion` set to `true`.
 The steps to supply the parameter depends on if the Helm chart or Operator is being used.

 - Helm chart install from [ArtifactHub.io](https://artifacthub.io/packages/helm/hpe-storage/hpe-csi-driver).